athomas9195/WholesomeScanner/README.md

 * In the ingredients report, display what the ingredient does or what its main function is (ie Phenoxyethanol - preservative)
 * In the search feature on the discovery page, user can display the results by price and by rating
 * User can share their favorite products with friends through in-app sharing
-* Communities will feature forums
+* Communities will feature forums and trending products
 * User can post on community forums
 * User profile shows a map of user's favorite stores
+* User profile shows a map of food donation locations
+* A focus on infant and children's needs

 ### 2. Screen Archetypes